djang0man/js-port-scanner/README.md

 description
 ===
 This port scanning application features a [React](https://reactjs.org) UI, an [Express](https://expressjs.com/) API.
-The UI passes address and port selections to the API, which spawns a child process with various python scripts for scaning.
+The UI passes address and port selections to the API, which spawns a child process with various python scripts for scanning.
 Once the async operations are complete for each port, the results are displayed in the UI.

 general use
 ===